15/7/2025

 Paris Agreement

-Agreement signed by 194 countries and the EU that aims to limit global warming to below 2°C, continuing efforts to circumscribe it to 1.5°C in order to avoid serious consequences from climate change.
+An agreement signed by 194 countries and the EU that aims to limit global warming to below 2°C, with efforts to limit it to 1.5°C in order to avoid serious consequences due to climate change.
 To achieve the goals of the Paris Agreement, countries must set targets for their climate efforts every five years, increasing their level of ambition over time.

 Biofuel

-Plant-derived fuel obtained from biomass, generally of agricultural origin.
-The biomasses most commonly used as biofuels are corn, wheat, beet, and sugarcane.
+A plant-based fuel made from biomass, which is usually of agricultural origin.
+The most common types of biomass used for this purpose are corn, wheat, sugar beets, and sugarcane.

 Carbon Cycle

-The carbon cycle is the process by which carbon is exchanged between the atmosphere, oceans, soil, plants and animals.
-This natural cycle is critical to the regulation of Earth's climate, as carbon can be found in different forms, such as CO2 in the air or carbonates in sediments.
+The process by which carbon is exchanged between the atmosphere, oceans, soil, plants, and animals.
+This natural process is essential for regulating the Earth's climate because carbon exists in different forms, such as carbon dioxide (CO₂) in the air and carbonates in sediments.

 United Nations Framework Convention on Climate Change (UNFCCC)

-International treaty established in 1992 during the Rio Earth Summit, with the goal of preventing "dangerous anthropogenic interference" with the climate system.
-It brings together almost every country in the world and establishes the basis for global cooperation on climate change.
+An international treaty established during the 1992 Earth Summit in Rio de Janeiro to prevent "dangerous anthropogenic interference" with the climate system.
+It unites nearly all countries worldwide and establishes the foundation for global cooperation on climate change.

 COP (Conference of the Parties)

-Annual summit organized by the United Nations Framework Convention on Climate Change (UNFCCC) where participating countries negotiate agreements to reduce greenhouse gas emissions and address climate change.
-During the 2015 Paris COP, for example, the Paris Agreement, an important international climate treaty, was signed.
+An annual summit organized by the United Nations Framework Convention on Climate Change (UNFCCC), during which participating countries negotiate agreements to reduce greenhouse gas emissions and address climate change.
+For example, the Paris Agreement, an important international climate treaty, was signed during the 2015 COP in Paris.

 CO2

-Carbon dioxide is a naturally and anthropogenically produced greenhouse gas, particularly from the burning of fossil fuels (oil, coal, natural gas).
-It is the main contributor to global warming, as it traps heat in the atmosphere.
+Carbon dioxide is a greenhouse gas produced both naturally and through human activity, particularly by the combustion of fossil fuels (oil, coal, and natural gas).
+CO2 is the main contributor to global warming because it traps heat in the atmosphere.
 Reducing CO2 emissions is crucial to limiting climate change.

 Climate crisis

-Expression for refers to the global climate emergency caused by anthropogenic activities, such as fossil fuel consumption, deforestation and intensive agriculture.
-Effects include rising temperatures, extreme weather events, melting glaciers and ocean acidification.
+This term refers to the global climate emergency caused by human activities, such as the consumption of fossil fuels, deforestation, and intensive agriculture.
+Its effects include rising temperatures, extreme weather events, melting glaciers, and ocean acidification.

 Deforestation

-Deforestation is the destruction of forests caused mainly by agricultural expansion, ranching, timber harvesting and urban development.
-In addition to reducing biodiversity, deforestation contributes to climate change because forests are an important source of mitigation by absorbing CO2 while producing oxygen.
+Deforestation is the destruction of forests, primarily due to agricultural expansion, livestock farming, timber harvesting, and urban development.
+In addition to reducing biodiversity, deforestation contributes to climate change because forests are an important source of mitigation: they absorb CO2 and produce oxygen.

 Desertification

-A process of soil degradation that leads to loss of fertility and thus loss of vegetation, both wild and cultivated.
-It is caused by a combination of factors, including climate change, deforestation, and unsustainable agricultural practices.
-It threatens food security and water supply in many regions.
+It is a process of soil degradation that leads to the loss of fertility, resulting in the loss of both wild and cultivated vegetation.
+This process is caused by a combination of factors, including climate change, deforestation, and unsustainable agricultural practices.
+This threatens food security and the water supply in many regions.

 Circular Economy

-Economic model that promotes the efficient use of resources by reducing waste, reusing, repairing and recycling products.
-In contrast to the linear economy (take, make, discard), the circular economy aims to maintain the value of materials and products for as long as possible.
+An economic model that promotes the efficient use of resources through waste reduction, reuse, repair, and recycling of products.
+In contrast to the linear economy (extract, manufacture, dispose), the circular economy aims to maintain the value of materials and products for as long as possible.

 Green economy

-An economy that pursues sustainable development by reducing environmental risks and ecological impact.
-In a "green economy," economic growth is linked to environmental protection, improved human welfare and social equity.
+A green economy pursues sustainable development and aims to reduce environmental risks and ecological impact.
+In a "green economy," economic growth is tied to environmental protection, improved human well-being, and social equity.

-Set of practices and technologies that aim to reduce energy consumption while maintaining or improving performance.
-It involves reducing waste and increasing the efficiency of energy systems, such as through the use of high-efficiency electrical machines, renewable energy generation, and building insulation.
+A set of practices and technologies that aim to reduce energy consumption while maintaining or improving performance.
+This involves reducing waste and increasing the efficiency of energy systems.
+Examples include using high-efficiency electric cars, producing energy from renewable sources, and insulating buildings.

-Emissions of carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), generated mainly from human activities, including agriculture and livestock farming.
-Agricultural emissions come mainly from the use of chemical fertilizers and livestock farming.
+Carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) are emitted mainly from human activities, including agriculture and livestock farming.
+Agricultural emissions primarily result from the use of chemical fertilizers and livestock farming.

 Renewable energy

-Energy produced from sources that naturally regenerate and have less environmental impact than fossil fuels.
-Examples include solar, wind, hydropower and geothermal energy.
-Their use is crucial to reducing greenhouse gas emissions and combating climate change.
+Energy produced from sources that are naturally replenished and have a lower environmental impact than fossil fuels.
+Examples include solar, wind, hydroelectric, and geothermal energy.
+Using renewable energy is essential for reducing greenhouse gas emissions and combating climate change.

 FAO (Food and Agriculture Organization)

-United Nations organization concerned with food security and the promotion of sustainable agricultural practices globally.
+The United Nations organization responsible for promoting food security and sustainable agricultural practices worldwide.

 Short supply chain

-Production and distribution system that reduces the number of intermediaries between the agricultural producer and the final consumer, promoting the purchase of local products and the reduction of transport-related emissions.
+A production and distribution system that reduces the number of intermediaries between agricultural producers and consumers.
+It encourages buying local products, which reduces transport-related emissions.

 Climate Justice

-Movement that emphasizes the importance of equity in climate policies, recognizing that climate change disproportionately affects the most vulnerable communities, such as people in developing countries, who have contributed the least to the problem but suffer the most from its consequences.
+A movement that emphasizes the importance of fairness in climate policies and acknowledges that climate change disproportionately affects the most vulnerable communities.
+These communities include people in developing countries who have contributed the least to the problem yet suffer the most from its consequences.

 G20

-Group of the world's twenty largest economies that come together to discuss global economic issues, including climate change and environmental policies.
-Their decisions can significantly influence global climate policies.
+The Group of 20 (G20) is a forum comprised of the world's 20 largest economies.
+Representatives from these countries meet to discuss global economic issues, including climate change and environmental policies.
+The group's decisions can significantly impact global climate policies.

 Environmental impact

 Environmental impact refers to the effects that an activity or project has on the natural environment.
-It can be positive or negative and includes aspects such as air and water pollution, loss of biodiversity, use of natural resources, and waste generation.
-Environmental impact assessment is essential to manage and reduce negative effects on the planet.
+This impact can be either positive or negative and includes aspects such as air and water pollution, loss of biodiversity, use of natural resources, and waste production.
+An environmental impact assessment is essential for managing and reducing negative effects on the planet.

-The digital footprint refers to the environmental impact of using digital technologies, such as the energy consumed by servers hosting data or the life cycle of electronic devices.
-It also includes e-waste generation and associated pollution.
+The digital footprint is the environmental impact resulting from the use of digital technologies.
+This includes the energy consumed by servers that host data and the life cycle of electronic devices.
+It also encompasses the production of electronic waste and the pollution it generates.

 Ecological footprint

-Indicator measuring the impact of human activities on the environment, represented by the amount of natural resources used to sustain our way of life, including agricultural production.
+This is an indicator that measures the impact of human activities on the environment.
+It is represented by the amount of natural resources used to sustain our lifestyle, including agricultural production.

 Land grabbing

-A term for the acquisition of large areas of land by governments or private companies, often in developing countries.
-These acquisitions can undermine the rights of local communities, causing loss of access to natural resources and contributing to problems such as deforestation and food insecurity.
+This term refers to the purchase of large plots of land by governments or corporations, often in developing countries.
+Such acquisitions can undermine the rights of local communities, resulting in a loss of access to natural resources and contributing to issues like deforestation and food insecurity.

 Megadiverse

-The term refers to countries that are home to a large percentage of the world's biodiversity.
-These countries, such as Brazil and Indonesia, have extremely rich and diverse ecosystems, but are often threatened by human activities such as deforestation and exploitation of natural resources.
+This adjective describes countries that are home to a significant portion of the world's biodiversity.
+Brazil and Indonesia are two such countries with extremely rich and varied ecosystems that are often threatened by human activities, such as deforestation and the exploitation of natural resources.

 Mitigation

-In the climate context, mitigation refers to efforts to reduce or prevent greenhouse gas emissions, helping to slow climate change.
-Mitigation strategies include adopting renewable energy, increasing energy efficiency and reforestation.
+In the context of climate change, mitigation refers to efforts to reduce or prevent greenhouse gas emissions, thereby helping to slow down the process.
+Examples of mitigation strategies include adopting renewable energy sources, increasing energy efficiency, and reforestation.

 Kyoto Protocol

-International agreement adopted in 1997 that committed industrialized countries to reduce greenhouse gas emissions.
-It was the first such treaty and set the stage for subsequent agreements, such as the 2015 Paris Agreement.
+Adopted in 1997, this international agreement committed industrialized countries to reducing greenhouse gas emissions.
+As the first treaty of its kind, it laid the groundwork for subsequent agreements, such as the 2015 Paris Agreement.

 Global warming

-The increase in global average temperature, mainly caused by the increase in greenhouse gas concentrations in the atmosphere due to human activities.
-This phenomenon is responsible for extreme weather events, melting of glaciers and rising sea levels.
+It is the increase in the average global temperature caused by an accumulation of greenhouse gases in the atmosphere resulting from human activities.
+This phenomenon is responsible for extreme weather events, melting glaciers, and rising sea levels.

-Food security is the condition in which all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food to meet their nutritional needs and food preferences, enabling a healthy and active life.
+Food security is defined as the state in which all people have physical, social, and economic access to sufficient, safe, and nutritious food at all times, in order to meet their dietary needs and food preferences and lead active, healthy lives. .

 Related articles